 Attention high school students!
 The PTA Summer Math Club seeks high school students to grade the math worksheets.
 Volunteers can receive service hour credit.
 Learn more and sign up here.

 Downers Grove Public Library Summer Reading Program

 The library offers a variety of fun summer programs that let students track their summer reading and earn fun rewards.
-We will share more information about this program soon, or call the library to inquire at 630-960-1200.
+Learn more here.

 Summer Learning Parent Resources:

 - Grove Children’s Preschool 2017 Summer Reading list.
 Get some great book ideas to enjoy with your preschool-aged child all summer long!
 We will update this for 2018 soon.

 - Want recommendations for good children’s books?
 Learn from the experts: the students themselves!
 Highland School teachers polled their students to learn which books were their favorites from this past school year.
 Read Highland School’s student-led ‘top 10 book recommendations’ by grade (First through sixth grades)